cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 Some deserialized public keys MUST be validated before they can be used.
 See
 {{validation}} for specifics.

-### SerializePrivateKey/DeserializePrivateKey {#serialize-sk}
+### SerializePrivateKey/DeserializePrivateKey {#serializeprivatekey}

 For P-256, P-384 and P-521, the `SerializePrivateKey()` function of the KEM performs the Field-Element-to-Octet-String conversion according to {{SECG}}.
-If the private key is an integer outside the range `[0, order-1]`, where `order` is the order of the curve being used, the private key is reduced to its representative in `[0, order-1]` before being serialized.
-Curve orders can be found in section D.1.2 of {{NISTCurves}}. `DeserializePrivateKey()` performs the Octet-String-to-Field-Element conversion according to {{SECG}}.
+If the private key is an integer outside the range `[0, order-1]`, where `order` is the order of the curve being used, the private key MUST be reduced to its representative in `[0, order-1]` before being serialized.
+`DeserializePrivateKey()` performs the Octet-String-to-Field-Element conversion according to {{SECG}}.

 For X25519 and X448, private keys are identical to their byte string representation, so little processing has to be done.
-The `SerializePrivateKey()` function MUST clamp the private key before returning it, where _clamping_ refers to the bitwise operations performed on `k` in the `decodeScalar25519()` and `decodeScalar448()` functions defined in section 5 of {{?RFC7748}}.
-The `DeserializePrivateKey()` function is the identity function.
+The `SerializePrivateKey()` function MUST clamp its output and `DeserializePrivateKey()` MUST clamp its input, where _clamping_ refers to the bitwise operations performed on `k` in the `decodeScalar25519()` and `decodeScalar448()` functions defined in section 5 of {{?RFC7748}}.

-In all cases, deserialized private keys MUST be validated before they can be used.
-See {{validation}} for specifics.
+To catch invalid keys early on, implementors of DHKEMs SHOULD check that deserialized private keys are not equivalent to 0 (mod `order`), where `order` is the order of the DH group.

 ### DeriveKeyPair {#derive-key-pair}